willpinha/yhub/README.md

 - Support for any Git hosting platform (ex.
 GitHub, GitLab, your own)
 - Support for multiple Git profiles (ex. work/personal repositories)
+- Support for HTTPS and SSH clone protocols
 - Integration with LLM prompts
 - All configurations in a single `yhub.toml` file
 - ...and many more :-)